U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 In prehistoric times, lands within Washington County were occupied by peoples of various Archaic, Anasazi, and Southern Paiute cultures.
 Evidence of these cultures is found in extensive archeological remains throughout a major portion of the county.
 European settlement first occurred in the 1850s under the direction of Brigham Young.
 Early Mormon settlers in Utah’s “Dixie” were instructed to establish agricultural developments suited to the warm climate in order to produce staples such as cotton, sugar, tobacco, grapes, figs, almonds, olive oil, and other useful articles.

-Today, nearly 145,000 people make Washington County their home, while millions of others are drawn to it annually for recreation, business, or cultural activities.
+As of 2012, 145,000 people made Washington County their home, while millions of others are drawn to it annually for recreation, business, or cultural activities.
 A combination of favorable climate, open space, scenic quality, and opportunities for expansive outdoor recreation have led to a significant in-migration of retirees and other families moving primarily from metropolitan areas outside of the county.
-The resulting population growth (40 percent between 2000 and 2006) has made the county one of the fastest growing areas in the United States.
-The rapid growth poses some challenges as urbanization creates conflicts with numerous natural resources and as landlocked communities push for expansion and as new residents place increased demands on the public lands for products and services including water developments, mineral materials, woodland products, numerous forms of outdoor recreation, and rights-of-way for utilities and transportation.
+Population growth has far outpaced that of Utah and the United States as a whole, although the county's growth has slowed recently compared to previous decades.
+The population growth poses some challenges as urbanization creates conflicts with numerous natural resources and as landlocked communities push for expansion and as new residents place increased demands on the public lands for products and services including water developments, mineral materials, woodland products, numerous forms of outdoor recreation, and rights-of-way for utilities and transportation.

 Although most public lands in Washington County are managed by the St. George Field Office, about 4,800 acres of public lands situated north of the Dixie National Forest near the community of Enterprise are managed by BLM’s Cedar City Field Office.
 Land ownership in the field office is shown in the following table: